SammitBadodekar/shadowclips/packages/database/README.md

 # @shadowclips/database

-Database package for ShadowClips using Drizzle ORM and PostgreSQL.
+Database package for Shadow Clips using Drizzle ORM and PostgreSQL.

 ## Setup